kelsey-ek/of7azure/GUIDE/Failover.md

 1) Check the Access Mode you want to configure and choose the storage service.

     - Access Modes

     ```bash
     ReadWriteOnce – the volume can be mounted as read-write by a single node (RWO)
     ReadOnlyMany – the volume can be mounted read-only by many nodes (ROX)
     ReadWriteMany – the volume can be mounted as read-write by many nodes (RWX)
     ```
     - Storage Services with Access Modes
     *Providers will have different capabilities and each PV’s access modes are set to the specific modes supported by that particular volume.*
     <img src="./reference_images/access.PNG" title="access">

 2) Create a Service Account which the Provisioner will use.
+    - to be continued

 3) Create a Storage Class with the Provisioner you want to use.